Saintonge War: A feudal revolt

-The origin of this episode of the predecessor to the Hundred Years War, fought between France and England, was in the revolt of a Poitevin baron, Hugh X, lord of Lusignan.
-The source of this conflict originated from the confiscation by king Philip Augustus of lands held by king John in France, specifically in Poitiers.
+This precursor to France and England's Hundred Years War was caused by the revolt of a Poitevin baron, Hugh X, lord of Lusignan.
+The deeper source of this conflict was the French king Philip Augustus's seizure of French lands, specifically in Poitiers, held by John, King of England.
 Although Richard Earl of Cornwall, John's second oldest son and brother to Henry III, was count of Poitiers after John's death, this was only nominal.
-King Louis VIII, of France, son of Philip Augustus, had instead transferred the title to his second oldest son, Alphonse de Poitiers.
-Alphonse was not allowed to take possession of his fiefdom until the age of 18 years, which he did in 1240.
+King Louis VIII, son of Philip Augustus, had instead reserved the title for his second oldest son, Alphonse de Poitiers.
 In June 1241, king Louis IX of France, son of Louis VIII, held a plenary court at Saumur in Anjou and announced that his brother, Alphonse, having come of age, was ready to come into possession of the title.
 On that occasion, Alphonse received the homage of the lords of the province, given even by the most powerful of them, Hugh X of Lusignan.

 Hugh possessed several lands in Poitou, including his family stronghold in Lusignan, the castle of Montreuil-Bonnin and, above all, the County of Marche.
 Lusignan had a long tradition of autonomy in the heart of Aquitaine, far from the successive capitals of the kingdoms of France and England.
 Therefore, the Lusignans were not receptive to Capetian authority in the region.
 Isabelle of Angoulême, mother to Henry and Richard, and now spouse of Hugh, was particularly frustrated that her son had not officially received the title that he had nominally held.
 Along with a number of other Poitevin lords, Hugh could not accept the loss of autonomy to the increasingly growing demesne of the Capetian royal family, and thus the Poitevin nobility formed a confederacy against the House of Capet.
 The starting point for the conflict was at Christmas time in 1241, when Hugh X of Lusignan, no doubt at the instigation of Isabelle, insulted the new Count of Poitiers in his own palace, by refusing allegiance.
 Raymond VII of Toulouse, Count of Toulouse, sought redress for the Treaty of Paris of 1229 (which ended the Albigensian Crusade), under the terms of which he had lost most of his lands, and thus joined the revolting barons as well, but would not participate in the fighting for a while.